Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

-From the above we conclude that the compact elements of $\dom{{E}}$ are the finite configurations $\compact{\dom{E}} =\conff{E}$ and that $\dom{{E}}$ is algebraic.
+From the above it is almost immediate to conclude that the compact elements of $\dom{{E}}$ are the finite configurations $\compact{\dom{E}} =\conff{E}$ and that $\dom{{E}}$ is algebraic.
 Moreover, $\dom{E}$ is finitary, since the number of subsets of a finite configurations is clearly finite.
-Hence $\dom{D}$ is a domain.
+Hence $\dom{{E}}$ is a domain.